-If your sales training initiative requires a high level of customization, you definitely want to work with a sales training consultant who can understand your business, industry, products and services, and competitive challenges.
+If your sales training initiative requires a high level of customization, you want to work with a sales training consultant who can understand your business, industry, products and services, and competitive challenges.
 You also want great instructional designers and facilitators.
-Ask the potential vendor to send bios or arrange a call with the proposed account team you will be working with, so you can evaluate the project team's experience and background.
+Ask the potential vendor to send bios or arrange a call with the proposed account team you will be working with so you can evaluate the project team's experience and background.

-#6: Program Sustainability
+#6 Program Sustainability

 Your investment in training is predicated on improving selling skills and associated sales behaviors.
-As such, you should look for programs that include reinforcement components as well as pre- and post-training assessments.
+As such, you should look for programs that include reinforcement components and pre- and post-training assessments.

-Having the sales training provider send you case studies or success metrics.
-You really need to talk to other clients and ask, "What was it like working with this particular provider?
-What were your objectives, and did the program meet those objectives?
-How has the training impacted sales performance?"
+Having the sales training provider send you case studies or success metrics is insufficient.
+You need to talk to other clients and ask, "What was it like working with this particular provider?", "What were your objectives, and did the program meet those objectives?", "How has the training impacted sales performance?"

 Choosing the best sales training company for your business is a strategic move that can shape the future success of your sales team.
 But apart from improved deal-closing rates and enhanced productivity, sales training offers some hidden advantages.